 Fraud victim alert

-Fraud alert: When fraudulent activity is reported and TransUnion places a statement on your report that you have been a victim of criminal credit activity.
+Fraud alert: When you report fraudulent activity and TransUnion places a statement on your report that you have been a victim of criminal credit activity.

 Account activity